The Bankrate promise

 You can use your Amex airline fee credit for pet fees whenever you fly with your furry friend.

 If you don’t have an airline credit card that offers priority boarding as a cardholder perk, using your Amex airline fee credit for this purpose is a smart idea.
 This is especially true if you choose Southwest Airlines for your fee credit and frequently pay for early bird seating.
 Remember, book your tickets in a separate transaction from purchasing the early bird seating.

 Phone booking fees

 In the rare instance where you cannot book your flight online, you can use your airline fee credit to cover fees charged by airlines for booking over the phone.

 Best ways to use your airline incidental fee credit

 The options above are good ones, but there are a few more ways to use your airline incidental fees to your advantage.
 Some of the most creative and lucrative options include:

 Airport lounge access

-In instances where you wind up having to change your flight, airlines will charge a change fee that can easily be upward of $150 or more.
+Airlines often charge a change fee that can easily top $150 or more when you need to alter your flight.
 If you’re changing a flight with the airline you chose for your Amex airline fee credit, you can see all or part of the charge wiped from your credit card statement.